ZHShuhao/Bank-Guard-Dynamic-Monitoring-Interface/README.md

 ## 1.Project Description
 ## The project is to create a dynamic real-time large screen supervision system for banks.
 The project is based on LED screen with 16:9 aspect ratio.
 Echarts + SpringBoot framework is used for development.This project focuses on building a quick project architecture with Sprint Boot and using Echarts to display front-end data charts.
 It helps banks to optimize the display of various asset data and business data of banks.

-## 【Note: Considering the project data security and privacy, all the data shown below are virtual data, only to show the project results】
+## Note:【Considering the project data security and privacy, all the data shown below are virtual data, only to show the project results】

 ## 2.Effect demonstration
 A variety of data information can be displayed dynamically and in real time.
 Right mouse button to change the theme style.